FasterXML/jackson-annotations/README.md

 ## Usage, simple

-Let's start with simple use cases: renaming or ignoring properties, and modifying types that are used.
+Let's start with simple use cases: renaming or ignoring properties during object serialization, and modifying types that are used.

 Note: while examples only show field properties, same annotations would work with method (getter/setter) properties.